Published on March 3rd, 2021 | by Christopher Cipollini0

 These days, like many aspects of life, the store is attempting to acclimate to a post-pandemic Paris.
 With sales fluctuating and hindered overseas travel, Shakespeare and Co is seeking help in these times from its loyal patronage: everyone from the humble regular local to the extravagant collector of manuscripts.
 On the bookshop’s website, viewers are encouraged to “order a book or two.”
 The outpouring, according to Sylvia, has been incredible.
 It counts authors ranging from Neil Gaiman to politicians like former French President Francois Hollande, as well as aspiring writers and fledgling students.
 This alone proves that brighter times and well ahead for the famed bookstore on the Seine.

 The story of Shakespeare and Co is the story of the love of the book.
 How a passion for a page can transcend language, and how stories, be they old or new, extravagant or seemingly simple, fanciful or mundane – all matter.
-I will never forget the impression this marvelous institution made of my heart as I walked through its sacred space.
+I will never forget the impression this marvellous institution made of my heart as I walked through its sacred space.
 A place that even despite changing times, pandemics, wars, and a shifting world, continues to greet those who seek to disappear, if only for a few hours – in the sanctity of the written word.

 To donate to Shakespeare and Co, please visit their website for further information on how you can help.